Kade710/Linux-Learning-Lab/01-linux-basics/Linux-fundaments-notes.md

 * Its good to be familiar with shell, reguardless of what you use the Linux system for

-some task require GUI
+Some task require GUI
-use SSH to connect to remote systems
+Use SSH to connect to remote systems

 #  Core Tools
 A kernel by itself isn't very useful